maytemirabel/unit-4/Projects/Unit-4.md

 ##### Figure 4.
 The UML Diagram For the Classes In the Application
 The UML diagram allows easy vizualization of the website before it is developed.
-The diagram shown in Fig. 4 vizualises the handling database interactions, such as executing queries, saving changes, and closing the connection.
+The diagram shown in Fig. 4 vizualises the handling database interactions such as executing queries, saving changes, and closing the connection.

 ### Flow Diagrams